Rudie Can't Fail: Lyrics

 "Rudie Can't Fail" praises the rude boys of Jamaica in the 1960s who challenged their elders' status quo.
 The song is about a fun-loving young man who is criticised by his elders for not acting as a responsible adult, drinking beer at breakfast, and describe him as being "so crude and feckless", to which he responds "I know that my life make you nervous, but I tell you I can't live in service."
 The song's title derives from Desmond Dekker's 1967 song "007 (Shanty Town)", and is in homage to Ray Gange, who had portrayed a roadie who quits his job to follow the Clash around in the 1980 film Rude Boy.
-Rudie Can't Fail was the working title of a planned second movie for which The Clash would provide the soundtrack.
-Reference is made also to Dr Alimantado, in the line "Like the doctor who was born for a purpose".
+Rudie Can't Fail was the working title of a planned second movie for which the Clash would provide the soundtrack.
+Reference is made also to Dr Alimantado and his 1977 song "Born for a Purpose" in the line "Like the doctor who was born for a purpose".
 The line "You're looking pretty smart in your chicken skin suit", may refer to Alimantado's debut album, Best Dressed Chicken in Town.